Application for Initial Certification

 All ABOMP Directors submit questions to the Board.
-Only questions evaluated by the test construction committee and found to be appropriate and unambiguous are accepted as valid test questions.
-A formula/matrix is used to ensure that all aspects of oral and maxillofacial pathology are tested and no single subject receives undue emphasis.
+Only questions evaluated by the Test Construction Committee and found to be appropriate and unambiguous are accepted as valid test questions.
+A grid/matrix is used to create the examination to ensure that all aspects of oral and maxillofacial pathology are tested, and no single subject receives undue emphasis.

 Conduct of the Examination

-1. Assigned seats and name cards: In the examination room, candidates should sit at their assigned seat.
-The name card at their seat should not be removed.
+1. In the examination center, candidates should sit at their assigned seat.
 Times listed on the schedule are the actual starting times of the examination.
 The candidate is expected to be at his/her seat and ready to take the examination at the designated time.
-You will not be given additional time if you are late for the surgical examinations.
-Your computer will be logged on for you and the time clock will start if you are not seated when the clinical and written examinations begin.
+Candidates will not be given additional time if they are late for an examination.
+Their computer will be logged on for them and the time clock will start if they are not seated when an examination begins.

-2. Personal items in the examination room: The only personal items permitted in the examination room are #2 pencils and erasers, jackets or sweaters, eyeglasses, and microscopes.
-Specifically excluded are all calculators (a calculator is available on the computer), personal organizers, books, notes, and any other papers.
-Pagers, cell phones, and other communication devices are not allowed in the examination room.
+2. Personal items in the examination room: The only personal items permitted in the examination room are jackets or sweaters, and eyeglasses.
+Specifically excluded are all calculators (a calculator is available on the computer), watches, personal organizers, books, notes, and any other papers.
+Pagers, cell phones, and other communication devices are not allowed in the examination center.

-5. Computer usage: Before the start of the written and clinical examinations there will be a practice test so that candidates can become familiar with the computer testing process.
+4. Computer usage: Before the start of the examinations there will be a practice test so that candidates can become familiar with the computer testing process.
 The items contained in the practice test will not be scored.
-All questions will be displayed on the computer screen; candidates will enter their answers by selecting one of the radial buttons.
-There will be a help screen, if needed.
-Computer skills are not needed to take this examination.
+All questions will be displayed on the computer screen; candidates will enter their answers by either typing in the free text box or selecting one of the radio buttons.
+Computer skills are not needed to take the examination.

-8. Queries during examinations: In spite of the great care exercised in the proofreading of examinations, typographical errors may occasionally occur.
+7. Queries during examinations: In spite of the great care exercised in the proofreading of examinations, typographical errors may occasionally occur.
 In practically all instances, these are simple spelling or typing errors and the meaning is readily apparent.
 Out of fairness to all candidates taking the examination, examiners and proctors are instructed not to answer individual questions, make judgments, or interpret a possible error.
 Candidates should exercise their own judgment.
-Nonetheless, if a candidate feels that an error exists, the candidate should write a comment in their examination booklet or bring the concern to the attention of a Proctor during or immediately following that section of the examination.
+Nonetheless, if a candidate feels that an error exists, the candidate should bring the concern to the attention of a Proctor during or immediately following that section of the examination.
 The Board reviews the examination prior to scoring.
 If the Board determines that an error is critical to correctly answering a question, that question will be eliminated from the final scoring of the examination.

-9. Smoking and beverages: Food (including candy and gum) and drinks are not permitted at workstations.
-However, drinks, candy, and mediations may be stored in the storage area, and access to this area is available with proctor notification.
+8. Smoking and beverages: Food (including candy and gum) and drinks are not permitted at workstations.
+However, drinks, candy, and medications may be stored in the storage area, and access to this area is available with proctor notification.
 A water fountain will be available just outside the room.
 Smoking is not permitted in the building.

-12. Sounds, scents, and civility: In consideration of other candidates, please avoid wearing strong fragrances, making unnecessary noise, and other actions that may be disruptive to others.
-Earplugs are available at the front of the examination room.
+11. Sounds, scents, and civility: In consideration of other candidates, please avoid wearing strong fragrances, making unnecessary noise, and other actions that may be disruptive to others.

 In the interest of protecting the integrity of the ABOMP and its certification examinations, the following irregular behaviors may be sufficient to bar a person from future examinations, to terminate one’s participation in the examination, to invalidate the results of one’s examination, to cause the withholding or revocation of one’s scores or certificate, or to merit other appropriate action by the Board.